the mountains of Great Basin

 Best Road Trip Route From Las Vegas to Death Valley

 There are several ways to get to Death Valley National Park from Las Vegas.
-One of the best ways is through Beatty, Nevada – which in itself is a fun little road trip stop.
-Beatty prides itself on being the the gateway to Death Valley and is only seven miles from one of the entrances.
+One of the best ways is through Beatty, Nevada, which in itself is a fun little road trip stop.
+Beatty prides itself on being the the gateway to Death Valley and is only seven miles from the entrance.

-Additionally, you could drive through Pahrump, Nevada to Death Valley Junction before entering the park.
+Additionally, from Las Vegas, you could drive through Pahrump, Nevada to Death Valley Junction before entering the park.
 This scenic route from Las Vegas crosses through the Spring Mountain Recreation Area with opportunities for additional stops along the way.
-Pahrump even has a few wineries you could visit.
+Pahrump even has a few wineries you could add to the itinerary.

 Things To Do in Death Valley National Park

-Death Valley National Park is full of amazing things to see and do.
+Death Valley National Park is full of amazing experiences.
 Everywhere you look is something unique.
-Some of the most impressive, can’t miss, features are Dante’s View, Badwater Basin and my favorite, Ubehebe Crater.
+Some of the most impressive features include Dante’s View, Badwater Basin and my favorite, Ubehebe Crater.

-Since Death Valley is a large park, many of the roads are unpaved and gravel.
-This means some of them require high clearance vehicles and at times, 4 wheel drive is needed.
+Since Death Valley is a large park, many of the roads are unpaved and require high clearance vehicles and, at times, four-wheel drive.
+But don’t let that discourage you.
+There are still plenty of things to do to keep you busy even in a passenger car.

 Where to Stay in Death Valley National Park